IAmCoder/awesome-lucid-dreams/README.md

 ## Reality Checks

 Reality checks are tests that are performed to check if you are dreaming.
-The more you practice them while awake, the more

 - **Finger Through Hand** - Try to push your index finger through the palm of the other hand.
 - **How Did I Get Here** - Recall the steps that got you to your current location.